mhucka/EvernotePDFClipper/README.md

 I welcome improvements of all kinds, to the code and to the documentation.
 Please feel free to contact me or do the following:

 1. Fork this repo.
-See the links at the top of the github page.
+See the links at the top of this GitHub page.
 2. Create your feature branch (`git checkout -b my-new-feature`) and write your changes to the code or documentation.
 3. Commit your changes (`git commit -am 'Describe your changes here'`).